fleschutz/PowerShell/Docs/fetch-repo.md

-## fetch-repo.ps1 - Fetches updates for a local Git repository (including submodules)
+## fetch-repo.ps1 - Fetches updates for a Git repository

-This script fetches updates for a local Git repository (including submodules).
+This PowerShell script fetches updates for a local Git repository (including submodules).

 ## Parameters
 ```powershell